 Sigma Xi, The Scientific Research Society, founded in 1886 at Cornell University, is the honor society of scientists and engineers that recognizes scientific achievement.
 Its mission is to enhance the health of the research enterprise, foster integrity in science and engineering, and promote the public’s understanding of science for the purpose of improving the human condition.

-Our major activities include hosting the Monie A. Ferst Award Symposium in the Fall in honor of the Monie A. Ferst Award winner and hosting the Sigma Xi Spring Awards Banquet where we honor the Georgia Tech Sigma Xi Research Award winners.
+Our major activities include hosting the Monie A. Ferst Award Symposium in the Fall in honor of the Monie A. Ferst Award winner and hosting the Sigma Xi Spring Awards Banquet where we honor the Georgia Tech Sigma Xi Student and Faculty Research Award winners.